badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 **What if my child has never coded before?**
 Even better.
 This is the perfect way to start.
 We take them step-by-step through every challenge.

-**How long are the sessions?**
+**How long are the lessons?**
-1.5 hours each day — 11:00 AM to 12:30 PM—for three days.
-We'll have a couple of breaks so the students don't get tired.
+Each lesson is around 45 minutes long, plus the flashcards as homework.
+The students will enjoy the magic of Ozaria, and the lessons are short enough so they'll stay alert and not get tired.

 </div><!-- /.bc-four -->